chef-boneyard/chef-rfc/rfcXXX-github-issues-workflow.md

 The contribution workflow can be broken down into these high level steps:

 1. Maintainers check the contribution and give **:+1:** if the code is looking good, or leave a comment that clearly identifies what is needed for the contribution to move forward.
+1. Once at least two maintainers **:+1:** a PR, the last reviewer should:
-1. If the simple majority of maintainers **:+1:** a PR, it is marked with `Ready to Merge` label.
+  * If clean up, such as a Changelog entry or a rebase, is required, mark the PR with the `Ready to Merge` label.
+  * If no further work is required, merge the PR.
 1. PRs marked with `Ready to Merge` will be merged by maintainers of the subcomponent after including the required documentation updates.
-1. `Waiting for Response` label indicates that an action is needed from the contributor.
+1. `Waiting for Contributor Response` label indicates that an action is needed from the contributor.
-1. `Needs Review` label indicates that an action is needed from Chef maintainers.
+1. `Needs Maintainer Review` label indicates that an action is needed from Chef maintainers.

-**NOTE:** Handling of `Waiting for Response` & `Needs Review` labels will ideally be automated with a bot like Curry.

 #### Rules

-* PRs labeled with `Waiting for Response` and not updated for more than a month is closed.
+* PRs labeled with `Waiting for Contributor Response` and not updated for more than a month are closed.
-* PRs labeled with `Needs Review` and not reviewed for 2 weeks escalates to the Lt. of the subcomponent.
+* PRs labeled with `Needs Maintainer Review` and not reviewed for 2 weeks escalate to the Lieutenants of the subcomponent.
-* PRs labeled with `Ready to Merge` and not merged for 2 weeks escalates to the Lt. of the subcomponent.
+* PRs labeled with `Ready to Merge` and not merged for 2 weeks escalate to the Lieutenants of the subcomponent.

 ## Queries

-* List of PRs that needs review for a subcomponent:
+* List of PRs that need review for a subcomponent:
-  * Search Query: `is:open is:pr label:"Needs Review" label: "subcomponent_name"`
+  * Search Query: `is:open is:pr label:"Needs Maintainer Review" label: "subcomponent_name"`
   * **TODO** Add link to the query
-* List of Issues that needs investigation for a subcomponent:
+* List of Issues that need investigation for a subcomponent:
   * Search Query: `is:open is:issue label:"subcomponent_name" -label:Bug -label:Enhancement -label:"Tech Cleanup"`
   * **TODO** Add link to the query